giellalt/lang-fit/fit.md

 # Meänkieli propernoun morphology

-This file documents `affixes/propernouns.lexc`, [the file for Meänkieli propernoun morphology](http://github.com/giellalt/lang-fit/blob/main/src/fst/affixes/propernouns.lexc)
+This file documents `affixes/propernouns.lexc`, [the file for Meänkieli propernoun morphology](http://github.com/giellalt/lang-fit/blob/main/src/fst/affixes/propernouns.lexc).
+The file pointing here is `stems/fit-propernouns.lexc`

-The lexicon napes have 3 parts, divided by "_"
+The lexicon names look like this: `p_mal_1` etc. They have 3 parts, divided by "_"

 - In the first part, **p**  = even syll. proper noun, **3p** in lexicon names = even syll. proper noun
 - The first part gives the semantic tag.
 Names that can be both plc and sur are marked plc.
 - The third part is identical to the number in the `affixes/noun.lexc` file.
 Thus, **_1** points to the lexicon **x1**, etc.

 We do not use **_pl** for names

 - **LEXICON p_plc_0**